Primary

 Start with palms facing your thighs, then supinate (rotate outward) as you curl so your palm faces the ceiling at the top.
 The non-working arm should stay still at your side—do not swing it for momentum.

-Want Alternating Dumbbell Curl in your program?
+See where Alternating Dumbbell Curl fits in your weekly plan

 Stand holding dumbbells at sides, palms facing thighs.